natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/variable_unpacking.rst

 Example of unpacking in *for* loop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An example of a loop that runs through the keys:
+Example of a loop that runs through the keys:

 .. code:: python